HackYourFuture/assignment-template/README.md

-# Core program week X assignment
+# [Track] week X assignment
 HackYourFuture <Track> week X assignment
+The Week X assignment for the HackYourFuture <TRACK> can be found at the following link: [TODO: Assignment url in the learning platform]

 ## Implementation Instructions

 Provide clear instructions on how trainees should implement the tasks.

 ### Task 1